unclev/plex-lastfm-scrobbler-docker/README.md

 ```bash
 docker build -t plex_scrobbler .
 ```
-This creates an image with plex user having uid(1000) and gid(1000) - the typicall fist ubuntu user. plex-lastfm-scrobbler executes in the name of plex user.
+This creates an image with plex user having uid(1000) and gid(1000) - the typical fist ubuntu user. plex-lastfm-scrobbler executes in the name of plex user.

 You may want changing plex user uid and pid, for eg. 1001.
 To do so build with build arguments:
 ```bash
 docker build -t plex_scrobbler --build-arg PUID=1001 --build-arg PGID=1001 .
 ```
+The image with PUID=1000 and PGID=1000 is available on the [Docker Hub](https://hub.docker.com/r/unclev/plex-lastfm-scrobbler/).

 ### Configuration changes
 The image is supposed to be working with https://github.com/linuxserver/docker-plex.

-mediaserver_log_location is chaged in the image to /config/Library/Application Support/Plex Media Server/Logs/Plex Media Server.log so that it matches linuxserver/plex log location. plex_scrobble.log location is also moved to /home/plex/.config/plex-lastfm-scrobbler/ The mediaserver_url = http://localhost:32400 is likely have to be changed (see below).
+**mediaserver_log_location** is changed in the image to */config/Library/Application Support/Plex Media Server/Logs/Plex Media Server.log* so that it matches linuxserver/plex log location.
+**log_file**: plex_scrobble.log location is also moved to */home/plex/.config/plex-lastfm-scrobbler/*
+The **mediaserver_url* = http://localhost:32400 is likely have to be changed (see below).

 ### Starting plex-scrobble for the first time
 The follwong assumes the plex container is stared with docker run command similar to: